-If you think you need substance use disorder treatment services, you can get services by asking the Drug Medi-Cal Organized Delivery System county for them yourself.
+If you think you need substance use treatment services, you can get services by asking the Drug Medi-Cal Organized Delivery System county for them yourself.
 You can call your county toll-free phone number listed on the front of this handbook.
 You may also be referred to your Drug Medi-Cal Organized Delivery System county for substance use disorder treatment services in other ways.

-Your Drug Medi-Cal Organized Delivery System county is required to accept referrals for substance use disorder treatment services from doctors and other primary care providers who think you may need these services and from your Medi-Cal managed care health plan, if you are a beneficiary.
-Usually, the provider or the Medi-Cal managed care health plan will need your permission or the permission of the parent or caregiver of a child to make the referral, unless there is an emergency.
-Other people and organizations may also make referrals to the county, including schools; county welfare or social services departments; conservators, guardians or family members; and law enforcement agencies.
+Your Drug Medi-Cal Organized Delivery System county is required to accept referrals for substance use disorder treatment services from physicians, behavioral health professionals, and other primary care providers who think you may need these services and from your Medi-Cal managed care health plan, if you are a beneficiary.
+Usually, your general practitioner or the Medi-Cal managed care health plan will need your permission or the permission of the parent or caregiver of a child to make the referral, unless there is an emergency.
+Other people and organizations may also make referrals to the county, including schools, county welfare or social services departments; conservators, guardians or family members; and law enforcement agencies.

 The covered services are available through ACBH's provider network.
 If any contracted provider objects to performing or otherwise supporting any covered service, ACBH will arrange for another provider to perform the service.
-ACBH will respond with timely referrals and coordination if a covered service is not available from a provider because of religious, ethical or moral objections to the covered service.
 Your county may not deny a request to do an initial assessment to determine whether you meet the criteria to access DMC-ODS county services.